 Graham Boxer, Head of Museums at Canal and River Trust, was impressed by the students’ output: “In under four weeks the students were able to visit the site, come up with a scheme and pull together all of the visuals and suggested specifications necessary to develop a tender brief.”

 The playground should be built this summer and the students have been invited to witness its grand opening.

-The Creative Innovation Zone enables students to respond to business challenges with innovation and creativity, to find out more visit the Creative Innovation Zone website.
+The Creative Innovation Zone enables students to respond to business challenges with innovation and creativity, find out more about the Creative Innovation Zone.